cea-hpc/modules/MIGRATING.rst

   configured at build time in ``modulecmd.tcl``.
 This ability is enabled by default and could be disabled with the ``--disable-extra-siteconfig`` configure option.

+* The **config** sub-command has been introduced.
+See `Configure modulecmd with config sub-command`_ section for detailed information.

 Further reading
 ---------------